-The Commission and Upper Division States have been actively involved with the Department of the Interior in discussion with the Mexican counterparts on how to better manage and share future shortages as well as meet future demands for water.
-These discussions have included modeling to determine a course of operations that will benefit both countries in avoiding and minimizing shortages.
+The Commission and Upper Division States were actively involved with the Department of the Interior in discussion with the Mexican counterparts on how to better manage and share future shortages as well as meet future demands for water.
 This includes using storage more efficiently as well as implementing additional conservation measures within both nations.
-Considerable effort was also expended to evaluate means of enhancing the supply and in evaluating possible changes in salinity and water quality.
-An historic Minute No. 319 to the Mexican Water Treaty of 1944 was signed on November 20, 2012 in Coronado, California by the U.S. and Mexican Commissioners of the International Boundary and Water Commission.
+Considerable effort was also expended to evaluate means of enhancing the supply and in evaluating possible affects in salinity and water quality.
+An historic Minute No. 319 to the Mexican Water Treaty of 1944 was signed on November 20, 2012 in Coronado, California by the U.S. and Mexican Commissioners of the International Boundary and Water Commission (IBWC).
 Prerequisite agreements were signed by the seven basin states and the Upper Colorado River Commission to allow adoption of Minute 319.
+During 2014 the Commission and its staff have been actively involved with Interior and IBWC in implementing Minute 319.
+Significant work has been accomplished in evaluating basin hydrology and possible new shortage triggers as well as implementation details for new projects to conserve or provide water and the delivery of environmental flows.